 State and federal law grants students, parents/guardians, and when applicable, the Ill.
 Dept. of Children and Family Services’ Office of Education and Transition Services, certain rights, including the right to inspect, copy and challenge school student records.
 The information contained in school student records shall be kept current, accurate, clear, and relevant.
 All information maintained concerning a student receiving special education services shall be directly related to the provision of services to that child.
 The District may release directory information as permitted by law, but a parent/guardian shall have the right to opt-out of the release of directory information regarding his or her child.
 The District will comply with State or federal law with regard to release of a student’s school records, including, where applicable, without notice to, or the consent of, the student’s parent/guardian or eligible student.
 Upon request, the District discloses school student records without parent consent to the official records custodian of another school in which a student has enrolled or intends to enroll, as well as to any other person as specifically required or permitted by State or federal law.

 Student Biometric Information Collection

 The Superintendent or designee may recommend a student biometric information collection system solely for the purposes of identification and fraud prevention.
 Such recommendation shall be consistent with budget requirements and in compliance with State law.
 Biometric information means any information that is collected through an identification process for individuals based on their unique behavioral or physiological characteristics, including fingerprint, hand geometry, voice, or facial recognition or iris or retinal scans.

-Before collecting student biometric information, the District shall obtain written permission from the person having legal custody or the student (if over the age of 18).
+Before collecting student biometric information, the District shall obtain written permission from the person having legal custody/parental responsibility for the student (if over the age of 18).
 Upon a student’s 18th birthday, the District shall obtain written permission from the student to collect student biometric information.
 Failure to provide written consent to collect biometric information shall not be the basis for refusal of any services otherwise available to a student.